Goliaten/rebuild-world-scrapper/Weapon dogs.md

 - Replenishing black powder takes time[^4]
 - They become easier to kill without their weapons active.
 This doesn't mean they are easy to kill though[^4]
 - They can roar[^7]
+- They can see Alpha - they can see old world entities[^9]
 # Looks
 ## Normal
 - looks like dog